department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/discovery-SEP-2019/research-plan.md

-# Research Plan for Unicorns, Claim Status Tool, September 2019
+# Research Plan

+Unicorns, Claim Status Tool, September 2019

 ## Goals
 - The primary goal of this research is to understand where Veterans expect to be able to file an appeal on VA.gov.